software-mansion/react-native-reanimated/docs/docs/guides/reanimated-babel-plugin-options.md

 If you enable this option, the system will workletize functions depth-first, avoiding the above-mentioned scenario and ensuring things operate correctly.
 Keep in mind that nesting worklets like in the provided example is only useful in threading.

+### omitNativeOnlyData

+Defaults to false.

+This option comes in handy for Web apps.
+Because Babel ordinarily doesn't get information about the target platform, it includes worklet data in the bundle that only Native apps find relevant.
+If you enable this option, your bundle size will be smaller.

 ### globals

 This is a list of identifiers (objects) that will not be copied to the UI thread if a worklet requires them.
 For instance: